-How to Write an Underdog Story Readers Will Cheer For
+How to Write an Underdog Story: 7 Steps with Examples

 1. Create a character readers can root for

 Always an important step, but crucial to the underdog plot.
 Readers must care about and feel some kinship with your protagonist.
-In my article How to Write Action Scenes That Thrill Your Readers, I covered some effective techniques for achieving this.
+Create a character who is both likable and in some way oppressed.

-What it comes down to is making your character likable and in some way oppressed.
 Readers rally around a character suffering undeserved misfortune.
+(Remember our article here about orphans?
+Classic underdogs.)
+If you need a refresher on building better characters, check out this article on characterization.

 2. Portray the disempowerment